How exactly do you say be quiet in Italian?

-This command features a third person singular conjugation.
-Basically, when speaking formally, Italians address each other with the subject “she”, lei.
+This command has a third person singular conjugation.
+Basically, when speaking formally, Italians address each other with the subject “you”, lei.
 This is why we say faccia (see the conjugation table in the previous paragraphs!).

-I advise you against using faccia silenzio when you are among people you don’t know well, as it is very direct and quite rude.
+I advise you not to use faccia silenzio when you are among people you don’t know well, as it is very direct and rather rude.

 If you want to soften the request, you can add a per favore, as in…